🎯 Quick Answer: Chinese Lucky & Unlucky Numbers

 (二 èr or 两 liǎng)

-The number 2 is often seen as a positive symbol in Chinese numerology, representing concepts like “double,” “twinned,” and “again.”
+The number 2 is often regarded as a positive symbol in Chinese numerology, representing concepts such as “double,” “twinned,” and “again.”
 It’s considered auspicious because of the belief that “good things come in pairs” (好事成双, hàoshì chéngshuāng).

 🎊 Positive Meanings of Number 2